 - Swelling in the affected area

 You’ll want to identify the cause of the scale rot, and take steps to make their enclosure a more healthy environment.
-Check the temperature and humidity and make sure they’re within the optimal range your snake needs.
+Check their enclosure’s temperature and humidity and make sure they’re within the optimal range your snake needs.
 Make sure their enclosure is clean, and that there is no waste build up anywhere.
 Check the substrate to make sure that it’s moist but not soaked with water.

 If everything above checks out, another cause of scale rot can be if their skin was cut by something in their enclosure.
 Look for any rough edges, anything that could have cut their skin.
 You’ll want to remove anything that can cut their skin to prevent future infections.